chacorp/Mesh-editing-with-pyopengl/README.md

-# Geometry editing with pyopengl
+# 3D Mesh editing with pyopengl
-some implementation and experiments for mesh surface editing using python + opengl
+some implementations and experiments for mesh surface editing using python + opengl

 ## Setup
 Experimented on Python 3.8.10